Services for Members

 - NPAP Publications

 Opportunities to meet and work with the country’s most qualified police misconduct plaintiffs’ attorneys, experts and community groups.

 - Referral Listing (*available to all NPAP member attorneys for an annual fee of $100)

 - Section 1983 Outline Subscription (available to all NPAP members for an additional fee of $50 per outline update).
-Researched and compiled by Suffolk University Law School Professor Karen Blum, the 'Overview of Section 1983 Litigation' outline is over 1,600 pages long, the 'Qualified Immunity' outline consists of nearly 1900 pages; both are updated quarterly and will keep you apprised about the of the latest case law developments in some of the most litigated issues under Section 1983.
+Researched and compiled by Suffolk University Law School Professor Karen Blum, the 'Overview of Section 1983 Litigation' outline is nearly 1,700 pages long, the 'Qualified Immunity' outline consists of over 1900 pages; both are updated quarterly and will keep you apprised about the of the latest case law developments in some of the most litigated issues under Section 1983.
 In this rapidly evolving area of the law, with complex questions creating Circuit splits and variations, it is critical for plaintiffs' attorneys to be as current as possible on the law in their own Circuits.
 The outlines may be downloaded as PDF files.
 (Adobe Reader®)

 The NPAP maintains a national referral list of member attorneys who accept inquiries from victims of police misconduct seeking legal representation.